Wraparound eLearning Modules

-The following 5 eLearning modules and their associated homework are mandatory for new Facilitators in Training (FIT) as pre-requisites to the Foundations of Wraparound Practice Training.
-Those not on the FIT track are welcome to view any of the eLearning Modules for supplemental learning and Wraparound Training credit hours.
+The following 5 eLearning modules are mandatory for new Facilitators in Training (FIT) as pre-requisites to the Foundations of Wraparound Practice Training.
+Those not on the FIT track are welcome to take any of the eLearning Modules for supplemental learning and continuing education credit hours.

 Facilitator-in-Training (FIT) Track Trainings

 The following trainings are a part of the Facilitator-in-Training track required prior to certification as a Wraparound Facilitator.
 Those not on the FIT track may also take these trainings, on a space available basis, for general knowledge or CEU credit.
 Select trainings can also be taken for continuing education credits required for Certified Wraparound Facilitator recertification.

 Foundations of High-Fidelity Wraparound Practice